centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 $RootSecurity.PsBase.InvokeMethod("SetSd",$SdList)
 ```

-* Copy this script in the following location to be able to massively deploy this script
+* Copy this script in the following location to be able to deploy this script massively.

 ``` bash
 \\<DOMAIN_NAME>\SYSVOL\<DOMAIN_NAME>\scripts